derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development/LabGuide200.md

 **Automate Deployment to Kubernetes**

 - Create and Deploy to a Kubernetes Cluster
-  - Set Up Oralce Cloud infrastructure
+  - Set Up Oracle Cloud infrastructure
   - Configure Wercker Cluster
   - Configure and Run Wercker Deployment Pipelines
   - Deploy and Test the Product Catalog Application